Industries & Professions /

 Medical Laboratory Technicians

 Medical laboratory technicians, also known as clinical laboratory technicians, perform routine tests in medical laboratories.
 These tests help physicians and other professional medical personnel diagnose and treat disease.
 Technicians prepare samples of body tissue; perform laboratory tests, such as urinalysis and blood counts; and make chemical and biological analyses of cells, tissue, blood, or other body specimens.
 They usually work under the supervision of a medical technologist or a laboratory director.
 Medical laboratory technicians may work in many fields, or specialize in one specific medical area, such as cytology (the study of cells), hematology (the study of blood, especially on the cellular level), serology (the study and identification of antibodies found in the blood), or histology (the study of body tissue).
-There are approximately 328,100 medical laboratory technicians and technologists employed in the United States.
+There are approximately 157,080 medical and clinical laboratory technicians employed in the United States.